Creating AI agents for customer support

 Quality control and execution

-The Super Agent is the central brain of the platform, using GenAI to decide when and which AI sub‑agent should handle a customer query.
-It's configuration initially was a long form with no explanation of how the super agent works.
+The initial POC was given to me with the PRD.
+The configuration was a long form with no explanation of how the super agent works.
 I wanted Super Agent to be like a persona with it's own profile.
 I looked at design patterns of profile pages in other SaaS tools to rethink the Super AI Agent as its own persona.

 Priorities: